tecnotes/LKids/README.md

 To compile project you need VB2010 and above.
 You can get latest binaries in Debug folder.

-In feature i'm plan to make C# version of this software
+In future i'm plan to make C# version of this software

 Background Images Information: